 There are two special things in the basket that are specifically Ashley-approved: 1) Pink was her favorite color, so there are pink pens; 2) Reeses was her favorite candy, and is also included.

 (If you work in a NICU, and would like to receive the Easter baskets, please let me know.
 My only requirement is that the bags be given as created, including the tag with the QR code.)
+I am a faith-based charity, so the QR code is very important to me, and may not be removed.

 If you would like to donate, here is an Amazon wish list: https://www.amazon.com/hz/wishlist/ls/1TN06DTFZ1E7D?ref_=wl_share (Some items are not yet listed as I don’t want them to expire within a year, so if you don’t see something, check back in about six months when I’ll be adding these items.)